Last updated: March 14, 2021 at 7:00 a.m. EDT

 How many vaccines have been distributed in the United States?

-Over 119 million people in the United States have been fully vaccinated for COVID-19, and over 339 million doses have been distributed.
-You can view up-to-date information about how many doses have been administered and how many first doses have been allocated to each state here.
+Over 216 million people in the United States have been fully vaccinated for COVID-19, and over 96 million have received a booster shot.
+You can view up-to-date information about how many doses have been administered here.
 For more specific information about how and where you can receive your vaccine, see our FAQs below.

 Recent vaccination news

 FAQs for physicians and advanced practitioners

 I’m a locum tenens clinician.
 How and where can I get my COVID-19 vaccine?